-The DFD will ultimately perform a variety of functions throughout the life of the development, including to inform outline and reserved matters planning applications, subsequent detailed design codes, phasing, delivery, stewardship and to optimise the potential of the site.
+The DFD will ultimately perform a variety of functions throughout the life of the development, including to inform outline and reserved matters planning applications, subsequent detailed design codes, phasing, delivery, stewardship to optimise the potential of the site.

 CGC will be implemented over approximately 20 years with the first 3,000 homes anticipated to be delivered within the current Local Plan period up to 2036 and beyond that around an additional 2,500 homes.
-It remains important that the DFD and other masterplan documents are capable of responding to future demands so that they remain a leader in delivering sustainable place making and therefore the guiding framework principles in this DFD are future proofed and adaptable to legislative and policy changes, as well as best practice.
+It will be important that the DFD and other masterplan documents are capable of responding to future demands so that it remains a leader in delivering sustainable place making and therefore the guiding framework principles in this DFD have been future proofed to be adaptable to legislative and policy changes, as well as best practice.